-But, would POTC 3 be worth the year-long wait (since the cliffhanger ending of ), or was it bound to be as much of a disappointment as ?
+But, would Pirates of the Caribbean 3 be worth the year-long wait (since the cliffhanger ending of Pirates of the Caribbean: Dead Man’s Chest (2006)), or was it bound to be as much of a disappointment as Shrek the Third (2007)?

-Orlando Bloom and Keira Knightley, on the other hand, both seem to have lost a lot of the fun that originally shown through in their roles, with Keira Knightley’s Elizabeth Swann the only one of the two who retains at least a little of the fun her role is supposed to be.
-For Orlando’s Will Turner, however, his fun on the high seas has been replaced by an overwhelming obsession that leaves little time for fun.
+Orlando Bloom and Keira Knightley, on the other hand, both seem to have lost a lot of the fun that originally shown through in their roles, with Keira Knightley’s Elizabeth Swann the only one of the two who retains at least a little of the fun her role is supposed to be in Pirates of the Caribbean 3.
+For Orlando’s Will Turner, however, his fun on the high seas has been replaced by an overwhelming obsession that leaves little time for anything else.

-With the rest of the cast backing these three up (including the 2nd film’s surprising return of an old foe), the camaraderie between them all is evident.
-Newcomer Chow Yun-Fat (and the rest of the new pirates), know they aren’t a part of this group, and keep themselves at a bit of a distance.
+With the rest of the cast backing these three up (including the surprising return of an old foe in Pirates of the Caribbean: Dead Man’s Chest (2006)), the camaraderie between them all is evident.
+Newcomer Yun-Fat Chow (and the rest of the new pirates), know they aren’t a part of this group, and keep themselves at a bit of a distance in Pirates of the Caribbean 3.
 While Yun-Fat does a better-than-expected job of being a pirate, his character is not given enough depth for the viewer to really connect with him – and he seems to notice.
 In fact, he’s only around for one reason.
 Once that reason is played out, the viewer will find him easily forgettable, but he does play his part.

-With these old friends at hand, any plot would do, as long as it’s full of swashbuckling fun and adventure.
-However, the storyline of this film winds through so many twists and turns, it’s almost as if the filmmakers are playing mind games with the audience.
-While most films would have gotten the viewers lost in this maze of twists, POTC 3 manages to keep most up to speed, but leaving the viewers questioning some of the choices the characters are making.
+With the old friends from the previous films at hand, any plot would do, as long as it’s full of swashbuckling fun and adventure.
+However, the storyline of Pirates of the Caribbean 3 winds through so many twists and turns, it’s almost as if the filmmakers are playing mind games with the audience.
+While most films would have gotten the viewers lost in this maze of twists, the film manages to keep most up to speed, but leaving the viewers questioning some of the choices the characters are making.
 “Is Jack Sparrow actually more intelligent than anyone gives him credit for?” the movie seems to be asking…but then ends up not really ever answering it’s own question.

-What the film does nicely, however, is wrap up the loose threads from the first 2 films – even a few that the viewer possibly hadn’t realized were loose threads.
+What Pirates of the Caribbean 3 does nicely, however, is wrap up the loose threads from the first 2 films – even a few that the viewer possibly hadn’t realized were loose threads.
 At the same time, it manages to add in a tease for a possible sequel.